d0tTino/DeepThought-ReThought/README.md

 bot.goal_scheduler.add_goal("300:Time for a break", priority=2)
 ```

+Each new goal also triggers a `PLAN_REQUESTED` event on the message bus.
+The
+`PlanningService` responds with `CHAT_RAW` actions that the bot echoes to the
+monitor channel.

 ### RAG Demo Notebook

 A minimal notebook demonstrating retrieval-augmented generation is available at [docs/notebooks/rag_demo.ipynb](docs/notebooks/rag_demo.ipynb).
 It compares a plain prompt with additional context retrieved via `HierarchicalService`.
 Run `python examples/rag_demo.py` to load the sample dataset and print example retrieval results.